 Doctor of Philosophy (PhD) Degree in the field of Business and a Major Concentration in Accounting

-Program Learning Outcomes for the PhD Degree in the field of Business and a Major Concentration in Accounting
+Program Learning Outcomes for the MA and PhD Degrees in the field of Business and a Major Concentration in Accounting

-Upon completing the PhD degree in the field of Business and a major concentration in Accounting, students will be able to:
+Upon completing the MA and PhD degrees in the field of Business and a major concentration in Accounting, students will be able to:

-Requirements for the PhD Degree in the field of Business and a Major Concentration in Accounting
+Requirements for the MA and PhD Degrees in the field of Business and a Major Concentration in Accounting

 PhD Degree Program